guillemontecinos/itp-residency-2020-2021/icm-workshops/session-04/session-04-example.md

 # Session 03 – Metaesquema by Hélio Oiticica

-[Meataesquemas](https://en.wikipedia.org/wiki/H%C3%A9lio_Oiticica#Selected_works) is an exploratory series of more than 350 paitings by the [neo-concrete](https://en.wikipedia.org/wiki/Neo-Concrete_Movement) brazilian artist Hélio Oiticica.
+[Meataesquemas](https://en.wikipedia.org/wiki/H%C3%A9lio_Oiticica#Selected_works) is an exploratory series of more than 350 paitings by the [neo-concrete](https://en.wikipedia.org/wiki/Neo-Concrete_Movement) brazilian artist [Hélio Oiticica](https://en.wikipedia.org/wiki/H%C3%A9lio_Oiticica).
 The series pursue to explore spatiality and dinamism on a static framework using repetitive basic geometric shapes and plain colors.
 In this tutorial you will learn how to interpret this piece in code and replicate it on your browser.

 <p align="center">
   <img src="https://github.com/guillemontecinos/itp_residency_2020_2021/blob/master/icm-workshops/session-04/assets/metaesquema-original.png" align="middle" width="80%">
 </p>

 ## Looking for patterns in the piece
-First of all, let's analyze the painting's design.
+First of all, let's analyze the composition of the piece.
 It can be break down as an array of blue rects displayed as a `4 x 4` grid, where even squares on uneven rows (2, 4, 10 & 12) and uneven squares on even rows (5, 7, 13 & 15) are slightly rotated.
-At the same time, we can perceive a pattern on the elements' size, for example, horizontally we can see that squares on rown 1 and 4 have similar width, while rects on rows 2 and 3 have also similar width.
-On the other hand, vertically we can say that rect's sizes can be paired: 1 & 16, 2 & 15, 3 & 14, 4 & 13, 5 & 12, 6 & 11, 7 & 10 and 8 & 9.
-From this we can extract that –in terms of rect's height– rows 2 & 3 are pretty similar to rows 1 & 2 but inverted.
+Note that all rects that are not rotated touch their borders with the next one, for example rect 1 and 6 touch their vertices, an so on.
+We can also note that rect's sizes can be paired: 1 & 16, 2 & 15, 3 & 14, 4 & 13, 5 & 12, 6 & 11, 7 & 10 and 8 & 9.
+We can also note that the rotated rects are slightly smaller than we could expect them to be, for example rect 2 is smaller than rect 3, while rect 15 is smaller than the negative space among rects 11, 14 and 16.

 <p align="center">
   <img src="https://github.com/guillemontecinos/itp_residency_2020_2021/blob/master/icm-workshops/session-04/assets/metaesquema-rotated.jpg" align="middle" width="80%">